 All equipment (e.g., electric filters, panels, capacitors, and light ballasts) that potentially contained PCBs was removed during the environmental safing process of the LF deactivation.
-However, the 11,000-gallon deep-buried UST closed in place at A-01 may have a PCB coating.
+However, the 11,000-gallon deep-buried UST closed in place at B-11 may have a PCB coating.
 All other buried structures may also be covered with a PCB coating (Vetter, 2001).

-Samples for analyzing PCBs were collected at selected LFs from waterproof coatings on ventilation and access shafts and from adjacent soils, but site LF A-01 was not included in this sampling process.
+Samples for analyzing PCBs were collected at selected LFs from waterproof coatings on ventilation and access shafts and from adjacent soils.
 Samples taken from sump pump outfalls at all LFs were also analyzed for PCBs.
 The concentrations detected were all below action criteria levels.
-A more complete discussion of in-situ PCB disposal and sampling is included in the EBS for the 446 MS Sites (USAF, 2004).
+A more complete discussion of in-situ PCB disposal and sampling is included in the EBS for the 446 MS Sites.